 - general employment probity.

-More about the different types of screening check - Department for Communities and Social Inclusion
+More about the different types of screening check - Department of Human Services

 How to apply

 Applications are usually started by an employer or an organisation.
+Individuals can also apply for their own check.
 Applicants then receive an email or form with instructions for completing their part of the process.

 What happens next